joevennix/joevennix.github.com/_posts/2011-05-10-Finally-A-Complete-Node-Geolocation-Library.markdown

 ---
 layout: post
-title: "Finally, a complete Node geocoder library"
+title: "Finally, a complete Node.JS IP geolocation library"
 ---
 I received a message from the user <a href="https://github.com/kuno">kuno</a> on Github today: